equinor/gordo/docs/general/quickstart.rst

 Quick start
 -----------

-The concept of Gordo is to (as of now) process, only, *timeseries* datasets which are comprised of sensors/tag identifies.
+The concept of Gordo is to (as of now) process, only, timeseries datasets which are comprised of `sensors tag <https://gordo-core.readthedocs.io/en/latest/api/sensor_tag.html#gordo_core.sensor_tag.SensorTag>`_ identifies.
 The workflow launches the collection of these tags, building of a defined model and subsequent deployment of a ML Server which acts as a REST interface in front of the model.